 While promoting the book, Child agreed to appear on Boston’s local WGBH TV show I’ve Been Reading and demonstrate how to cook an omelet.
 It was surely the most important omelet she ever prepared as the appearance would not only change her life, but impact television and the culinary arts for decades.

 No one looked less like your typical glamorous television star than Julia Child.
 She was dowdy by TV standards, and she had been self-conscious about her height since she was a teenager.
 Set designers addressed the latter issue by constructing countertops sized to prevent her 6’2’’ frame from constantly stooping.
 And then there was her distinctive and oft-parodied voice, a warble capable of octave-jumping operatic sweeps when she got excited.
 Some viewers assumed she was half-drunk, unaware that the glasses of wine she sipped onscreen were actually Gravy Master mixed with water.
-Dan Akroyd’s impression of Julia Child in a Saturday Night Live skit co-scripted by Al Franken remains a classic, and was a favorite with its subject as well.
-Good-humored Julia reputedly kept a copy on videotape to show visiting guests.
+Dan Akroyd’s impression of Child in a Saturday Night Live skit co-scripted by Al Franken remains a classic, and was a favorite with its subject as well.
+Good-humored Child reputedly kept a copy on videotape to show visiting guests.

-Though The French Chef stopped shooting new episodes in 1973, Julia continued to be an educating, entertaining and encouraging presence on American television, making regular appearances on Good Morning, America, hosting Julia Child and Company (1978-79), Julia Child and More Company (1980-82), Cooking with the Master Chefs (1993-1994) and Julia and Jacques Cooking at Home (1999-2000), to name but a few.
+Though The French Chef stopped shooting new episodes in 1973, Child continued to be an educating, entertaining and encouraging presence on American television, making regular appearances on Good Morning, America, hosting Julia Child and Company (1978-79), Julia Child and More Company (1980-82), Cooking with the Master Chefs (1993-1994) and Julia and Jacques Cooking at Home (1999-2000), to name but a few.
 She also authored more than a dozen books, including one published posthumously.
 My Life in France, compiled by her husband’s grandnephew, covers those formative experiences that turned her into a lifelong ambassador of French culture.
-“I loved the people, the food, the lay of the land, the civilized atmosphere, and the generous pace of life,” she wrote.
+"I loved the people, the food, the lay of the land, the civilized atmosphere, and the generous pace of life," she wrote.
 The French loved her right back, awarding her France's highest honor, the prestigious Legion d'honneur, in 2000.

 The book would serve as one half the inspiration for Julie & Julia, a Nora Ephron-directed film starring Meryl Streep as the beloved chef.
 The other half is based on Julie Powell’s best-selling book, a compilation of her blog documenting her efforts to work her way through every recipe in Mastering the Art of French Cooking over the course of a single year.
-The film opened just short of the 5-year anniversary of Julia Child’s death, receiving critical acclaim and taking the #2 spot at the weekend box-office.
+The film opened just short of the 5-year anniversary of Child’s death, receiving critical acclaim and taking the No. 2 spot at the weekend box-office.